wilfredcho/SongMind/README.md

 1. Install python
 2. Install packages in the requirement.txt
+3. You will need to get the keys for each of the apis in the config/config.yml.
+They are all free to use.

 ## Known Issues:
-1. Language is classified using polyglot.
-While it works pretty well most of the time, it does misclassify songs.
+1. Language is classified using polyglot, google translate, and detectlanguage.
+While it works pretty well most of the time, it is not guaranteed to work perfectly.
-2. Genres are defined using the LastFM API.
+2. Genres are defined using the LastFM API and Spotify API.
 Tags are not standardized and one might see unexpected genres.